 People don't understand that it's not about having the best food when it comes to your business.
 While that's important, what's actually more important is having a hungry crowd.

-Then you say: out of this custom audience of the people I just uploaded find me 160,000 people in Australia who look exactly like them.
+Then you say: out of this custom audience of the people I just uploaded, find me 160,000 people in Australia who look exactly like them.
 And then Facebook with its algorithm will find a match.
-It will go through all the hundreds of different data points of all of those people find similarities and within in about four hours you'll have 160,000 people.
+It will go through all the hundreds of different data points of all of those people, find similarities, and within about four hours, you'll have 160,000 people.

-And you can also create lookalike audiences if you have at least 100 Likes of your Facebook page, or you have 100 visitors on your website, because you can say to Facebook "find me people who look more like these people" and you essentially duplicate your your results.
+And you can also create lookalike audiences if you have at least 100 Likes of your Facebook page, or if you have 100 visitors on your website because you can say to Facebook: find me people who look more like these people, and you essentially duplicate your results.

 #3.
 You Don't Need A Website

-Some people think if you do Facebook ads it's mandatory to create a landing page or website and then they have to create a click funnel, which leaves you feeling like you're getting lost down a rabbit hole.
+The third tip of our top 10 Facebook advertising tips for small businesses is you don't need a website.
+Some people think if you do Facebook ads it's mandatory to create a landing page or website, and then they have to create a click funnel, which leaves you feeling like you're getting lost down a rabbit hole.

 #4.
 Square Videos